1 FEDERAL RESERVE

 2 Bank of America

 Pinnacle was founded in 2000 by Nashville businessmen.
-It went public on NASDAQ in 2002.
-The Pinnacle at Symphony Place is its skyscraper in Nashville.
+It went public on NASDAQ.
+The Pinnacle at Symphony Place is a skyscraper in Nashville.
 Pinnacle has 115 locations in Tennessee, North Carolina, South Carolina & Virginia.
 Terry Turner is CEO.
 Michael went to Pinnacle in February, 2017.

 Michael started as a teller with SunTrust.
 He worked as a Financial Services Representative, selling CDs, IRAs & 401Ks.
 He opened accounts and took applications for personal and business loans.
 He is a bank officer licensed by the State of Tennessee.

 My MasterCard is like a check because money is deducted from my checking account.
 I use my Pinnacle credit card to establish credit.

 People invest when they buy stock.
 They want to make money.
 They are paid dividends by the companies they invest in.
 Investors may sell their stock back to the company.
 The unit in which stock is bought and sold is called a share.
 An investor might buy a share for $20 and sell it for $25 if the company makes money.

 Our 3 stock exchanges are the New York Stock Exchange, American Stock Exchange & NASDAQ.
 The NYSE trades stock for 2800 companies.
 NASDAQ has 3300.
 NASDAQ has no trading floor.
 It is all done with computers.
 Pinnacle is with NASDAQ.

 The Dow Jones Industrial Average & Standard and Poor's 500 are stock market indexes.
 Dow Jones indexes 30 stocks.
 S&P indexes 500.
 The Dow is at 24,242.
 The S&P index is 2875.
 Points go up and down.